 Management believes that Acadian has been in compliance, in all material respects, with all laws and regulations governing its operations in New Brunswick.
 Where the Crown Lands and Forest Act relates to the specifics of Crown lands' obligations, freehold timberlands fall under the auspices of the Clean Environment Act.
-Crown licencees who own freehold lands must be prepared to present management plans that are comparable to Crown land plans at the request of the Government.
-As such, Acadian manages its freehold timberlands consistent with the management principles that Fraser Papers' employs for its Crown Lands.
+Acadian manages its freehold timberlands consistent with the principles of sustainable forest and has received 3rd party forest certification to demonstrate the commitment to sustainable forestry.